To Our Stakeholders

 The circumstances of each business are outlined below.

 Bicycle sharing business operator Sinanen Mobility Plus Co., Ltd. promoted development of bicycle sharing service DAICHARI locations and started field tests together with new municipalities such as Warabi City, Saitama Prefecture.
-As of December 31, 2023, the scale of the business has grown to more than 3,400 stations and more than 12,000 bicycles, and both sales and profits were up as a result.
+As of March 31, 2024, the scale of the business has grown to more than 3,500 stations and more than 12,000 bicycles, resulting in increased sales.
+However, profit decreased due to the impact of factors such as the increased selling, general and administrative expenses associated with battery replacement.
 In addition, we have established a system to take charge of maintenance for other companies and are improving the overall operational quality of HELLO CYCLING.
-Furthermore, we are working on efforts towards “creating new income streams,” as outlined in the 3rd Medium-Term Management Plan by such as lending out 800 power-assisted bicycles at the “Rainbow Land” bicycle event held in Tokyo in November 2023.

 Antimicrobial business operator Sinanen Zeomic Co., Ltd. experienced lower demand overseas stemming from the stagnation of China's economy, while sales in Japan have performed well, leading to an overall increase in both sales and profits.
 In addition, we are pursuing new initiatives, such as signing an exclusive distributorship agreement for a natural antimicrobial agent from Finland.